 Teaching assistantships are available.
 To be considered for an assistantship, a completed Graduate School application, official transcripts, and three letters of reference must be submitted to the Graduate School no later than March 15.
 International students must also submit a TOEFL score.

-The program for the Ph.D. degree requires an additional 30 credits of course work beyond the M.S. degree and 30 hours of research.
+The program for the Ph.D. degree requires an additional 30 credits of course work and 30 hours in research beyond the M.S. degree.
 An oral defense of a dissertation is required.

 Requirements for the Ph.D. degree in Statistics*